mauricio-ms/gcpout-cli/README.md

 user:~$ git out
 ```

-Inspired by a nerd joke I created this tool to allow we as developers opening our PRs more easily, without leaving our terminals, opening Jira tickets on WEB, writing title, descriptions, filling the checklist boxes.
-Now, you can do all of that stuff in you terminal.
+Inspired by a nerd joke, I created this tool to allow us developers to open our PRs more easily, without leaving our terminals, opening Jira tickets on the WEB, writing title, descriptions, filling in the checklist boxes.
+Now, you can do all this in your terminal.

 ## Getting started
 ```console